harmonylang/harmonylang.github.io/docs-src/textbook/consensus.md

 A crash-tolerant consensus protocol </figcaption>

 ![](figures/bosco.png)
-<figcaption>Figure 29.3: The DFA for Figure 29.2
+<figcaption>Figure 29.3: The behavior DFA for Figure 29.2
 </figcaption>

 Figure 29.2 presents our algorithm.
 Besides the *network* variable, it